gggeek/phplot/doc/manual/README.md

 Last updated on 2025-7-2

 This directory contains the DocBook-XML source files for the PHPlot Reference Manual.
 That is, it contains the files you need to build the manual.
-You also need the appropriate tools.
-The manual is written with DocBook, using the XSL style sheets, so you need the DocBook XSL style sheets and associated tools.
+The manual is written in DocBook XML, and the HTML and PDF versions are built using the DocBook XSL style sheets.

 This README is intended for authors, editors, and maintainers of the manual, or anyone who wants to know how the manual is created and built.